KarthikaiRawat/Birthday-Card-App/README.md

 # Birthday-Card-App
 -Its a Birthday Greeting Card App
+-Download it and run it
--So,send this to your loved ones on their birthday -Thanku
+-Send this to your loved ones on their birthday -Thanku